 Success of the Roux Institute is dependent on concentrating related facilities on the campus, to facilitate interaction and maximize connections among learners, scientists, researchers, faculty, entrepreneurs, lecturers and visitors.
 Higher buildings than what currently exists on site will maximize open space to take full advantage of this waterfront site, which all can enjoy.

-Impervious surfaces covered 75% of the B&M site, including roofs, parking areas and loading dock space.
+Impervious surfaces covered approximately 75% of the B&M site, including roofs, parking areas and loading dock space.
 Pavement extended right to the shoreline embankment.
 The new Roux Campus will raise site grades, maximize open space, install green roofs, incorporate passive and active energy conservation measures and use sustainable building materials to the extent possible.
-A Sustainability and Resilience Charter consistent with Portland and South Portland’s One Climate Future is in development.
+A Sustainability and Resilience Charter consistent with Portland and South Portland’s One Climate Future is part of the site plan application.